Liech/Farfalle/README.md

  * Function Defined Infill
  * Nonplanar Build Plate

+Also the script code is pretty small and therefor hopefully inviting for experimentation and learning how slicers work.

 It is not finished yet though.

 # First Layer of a Benchy: